Regression analysis

 Regression is a statistical method that allows modeling relationships between a dependent variable and one or more independent variables.

-A regression analysis makes it possible to infer or predict another variable on the basis of one or more variables.
+Medical example data Agriculture example dataA regression analysis makes it possible to infer or predict another variable based on one or more variables.

 For example, you might be interested in what influences a person's salary.
-In order to find it out, you could take the highest level of education, the weekly working hours and the age of a person.
+In order to find it out, you could take level of education, the weekly working hours and the age of a person.

 Further you could now investigate whether these three variables have an influence on a person's salary.
 If so, you can predict a person's salary by using the highest education level, the weekly working hours and the age of a person.